jlow2499/Fantasy-Football-Modeling/README.md

 # Fantasy-Football-Modeling
-This multiple regression model finds relationships in various NFL player's statistics and attributes, finds the best possible model, and optimizes a lineup for FanDuel
+This multiple regression model finds relationships in various NFL player's statistics and attributes, finds the best possible model, and optimizes a lineup for FanDuel.
+The coveted optimum lineup algorithm is entitled optimum.R.